-Urinary pain constantly.
+Urinary tract pain constantly.
 Causes of bladder pain in women

-The hollow organ that collects urine from the ureters and serves for its subsequent excretion through the urethra is called the bladder.
-It is located in the small pelvis, behind the pubic bone.
-Basically, bladder pain in women and men is concentrated in the lower abdomen.
-However, pain in this area does not always indicate precisely its diseases, since it can be the result of a violation of the functioning of the kidneys, ureters and genital organs.
+The hollow organ in which urine enters through the ureters accumulates and serves for its subsequent removal through the urethra is called the bladder.
+It is located in the pelvis, behind the pubic bone.
+Most bladder pain in women and men is concentrated in the lower abdomen.
+However, pain in this area does not always indicate his illness, since it can be a consequence of dysfunction of the kidneys, ureters and genital organs.

-The bladder hurts due to various diseases, only a specialist can determine the root cause of this condition, therefore it is not recommended to engage in self-diagnosis and self-treatment.
+The bladder hurts due to various diseases; only a specialist can determine the root cause of this condition, so self-diagnosis and self-medication are not recommended.

-As mentioned above, the causes of pain in the bladder can be various diseases.
-Most often, the bladder hurts due to cystitis, an inflammatory disease that indicates stones in the kidneys or bladder, tumors, chronic diseases of the genital organs, etc.
+As mentioned above, pain in the bladder can be caused by various diseases.
+Most often, the bladder hurts due to cystitis - an inflammatory disease that indicates stones in the kidneys or bladder, tumors, chronic diseases of the genital organs, etc.

 In addition to pain in the bladder, symptoms of cystitis include: